elchun/lndf_robot_prototype/README.md

 <img src="./doc/icra_2023.gif" alt="drawing" width="700"/>
 </p>

+## User Guide

+### Evaluate Models
+Navigate to the `eval` directory inside `ndf_robot`.
+This contains a series of scripts to evaluate various portions of the LNDF system.
+Files beginning with `s_` are helper scripts used to generate figures or test small components of the system.  `evaluate_general.py` is the main evaluation script.

+To run an experiment, `evaluate_general.py` takes an argument `--config_fname` which refers to a config file in the `eval/eval_configs` directoy.
+These are used to specify what optimizer, model, and experiment setup are used.
+Please see the example config files for reference on how to construct your own.
+Additionally, you may view `evaluate_general.py` to see how the config files are parsed.

+### Train Models
+Navigate to the `training` directory inside `ndf_robot`.
+Run or modify the shell script `train.sh` to train the convolutional occupancy network

+### Add demonstrations
+Navigate to the `demonstrations` directory inside `ndf_robot`.
+Use the `label_demos.py` script to log new demonstrations.
+The current evaluator uses a slightly different file format than the output of `label_demos.py` so you must run the `convert_demos.py` script to convert the demonstrations into the new file format.

+### Advanced Changes

+- Add or modify models: Use the `descriptions` directory to modify or add new models.
+- Modify optimizer: See both the deep or geometric optimizer classes in the `opt` directory.

 ------------ TODO: EDIT ALL STUFF BELOW THIS LINE -------------------

 This is the reference implementation for our paper: